andrewt110216/weatherfam/README.md

 The following gifs from my local development demonstrate the basic functionality of the site.

 ## Home Page - Your Full WeatherFam!
-*(Don't worry, these images are all stock photos!)*

 <img src="demo-gifs/home.gif" width="100%"/>

+*(Don't worry, these images are all stock photos, not my family members.)*

 <br>

 ## 1. Sign Up
-*Please remember your password, as I don't currently have the option to reset your password by email*
+*Please remember your password, as I don't currently have the option for password reset*

 <img src="demo-gifs/register.gif" width="100%"/>

 <br>

 ## 2. Add a Person
-*Add a name, upload an image (try to use a square image), pick the location on the map, and give the location a name*
+*Add a name, upload an image (square image works best), pick the location on the map, and give the location a name*

 <img src="demo-gifs/add-person.gif" width="100%"/>

 <br>

 ## 3. Edit a Person
-*Edit any of a person's name, image, location name, and/or location*
+*Edit a person's name, image, and/or location*

 <img src="demo-gifs/edit-person.gif" width="100%"/>